parisepigenetics/bibs/_guidelines/enasubmission.md

 # ENA submission

 The European Nucleotide Archive provides a [general guide]( https://ena-docs.readthedocs.io/en/latest/submit/general-guide.html) where all the information you need is available.
-As it is quite long and complicated.
-Below is a summary of the different steps one has to follow to put raw FASTQ files into the ENA.
+As it is quite long and complicated, below is a summary of the different steps one has to follow to put raw FASTQ files into the ENA.

 ## 1. Transfer the data